 - Bahia Solano: The “big city” on the Pacific coast.
 Not pleasant.

-A place to observe the wildlife through the jungle.
+The Colombian Amazon is ideal to observe the wildlife through the jungle.
 We really like to kayak among the trees on the Amazon river.
-Get an overall idea and plenty of tips here.

 - Leticia: The main city where are located most of the local travel agencies.
 It’s messy and big.

-- Puerto Nariño: Little town where no car or scooter are allowed.
+- Puerto Nariño: Little town where no car or scooter is allowed.
 Only accessible by boat.

 Bogota is a vast capital city, surrounded by Paramos and waterfalls.
-Get an overall idea and plenty of tips here.
+From the city, there are various trips you can plan to explore the department of Cundinamarca.

 #9 Meta and around

-A fantastic region that recently opens its doors to tourism.
+Guaviare and Meta are both departments that recently opens their doors to tourism.
 Mind-blowing rivers and outdoor activities.
-Get an overall idea and plenty of tips here.

 #10 The Colombian islands